 No time for a huge cookie-baking production this year?
-Impress friends with these incredibly simple (and reasonably healthy) 3-ingredient homemade chocolates, the perfect easy holiday treats!
+Impress friends with these incredibly simple but unbelievably good 3-ingredient homemade chocolates, the perfect easy holiday treats!

-That time of year is so busy anyhow, the last thing you need is a complicated recipe!
+The holidays are so busy anyhow, the last thing you need is a complicated recipe, right?

 All that’s involved with these homemade chocolates is melting some chocolate chips and mixing in the cranberries and walnuts.
 You spoon them onto a plate and let them harden in the fridge.
 And you’re done!